verify-U-GmbH/api-documentation/lib/web/index/esign.html.md

 In return you will receive a `document_id` pointing to this contract document.

 Refer to the [API reference](api-reference) for details on how to make the API call.

+It is possible to repeat this step in order to transfer multiple contract documents for a single client.

 <br >